May God console you among the other mourners of Zion and Jerusalem (Ha'makom yenahem etkhem betokh she'ar avelei Tziyon vi'yerushalayim).

 An unveiling is the placement of a marker or gravestone at the place of burial.
 This takes place close to eleven months after burial; however, arrangements can be made to observe this occasion at other times.
 If you wish, the Clergy may be present with you at this ceremony.
 Some members choose to have an intimate gathering and lead this service themselves.
 Your Clergy are happy to assist you and guide you in this process.

 The Yizkor service is observed four times during the year, during Yom Kippur, at the conclusion of Sukkot, at the conclusion of Passover and on Shavuot.
 During this service, those who have lost a loved one at any point in their lives may come to recite the Yizkor prayer.
+A guide to honoring a loved one - click here.

 A special Memorial candle designed to last 7-days should be lit directly following the interment or memorial service.
 That candle is to remain lit until it burns out.
 This candle is often provided at the time of the funeral.